Are you a woman who wants to get started with calisthenics?

 - Chin-up negatives

-The active hang teaches you what a pull-up should feel like in the first part of the movement.
+The active hang teaches you what a pull-up should feel like during the first part of the movement.

-In other words, it develops the bottom half of the movement.
+In other words, it develops the bottom half of the exercise.

 While hanging from the bar with arms fully extended and feet off the ground, actively engage your back muscle to pull yourself up towards the bar without bending your elbows.